-Visiting Lecturer in English Bates College
+Visiting Lecturer, Bates College

 The Department of English at Bates College invites applications for a one-year lectureship in Early Modern Literature to begin August 1, 2023.
 The successful candidate will teach four courses over the 2023-2024 academic year, including two introductory classes (“Foundations of English Literature” and “Introduction to Early Modern Literature), one 200-level class (“Topics in Seventeenth-Century Literature), and one seminar (“Topics in Early Modern Literature”).
 Applications from candidates working anywhere between 1500-1800 are welcome, as is the ability to teach transAtlantic perspectives.
 The candidate will further contribute to the intellectual life of the College through senior thesis.
 Competitive salary, plus benefits.